A Gift in Your Will or Living Trust

 Are you interested in helping the Monterey Bay Aquarium with our mission but not ready to give up your assets today?
 A simple, flexible and versatile way to ensure we can continue our work for years to come is a gift in your will or living trust, known as a charitable bequest.

 By including a bequest in your will or living trust to the Monterey Bay Aquarium's Endowment Fund for the Future of the Ocean, you are ensuring that we can continue our mission for years to come.
-Your gift also entitles your estate to an unlimited federal estate tax charitable deduction.

 View our recommended language.